Learn how to align your feet and knees in yoga poses to stay safe and avoid injury.

 Important knee alignment principles

-So in a bent leg yoga position like Warrior II or Extended side angle pose, it is genearally best to keep the knee pointing over the centre of the foot, and to avoid the natural tendency of the knee pointing inward of the foot.
-As yoga teachers we often say something like: “Turn the knee towards the little toes side of the foot.”
-As a result your femur will rotate outward to make that happen and your knee ends up in the right place with regards to the foot.
+So in a bent leg yoga position like Warrior II or Extended side angle pose, it is generally best to keep the knee pointing over the centre of the foot, and to avoid the natural tendency of the knee pointing inward of the foot.
+As yoga teachers we often say something like: “Turn the knee towards the little toe side of the foot.”
+As a result, your femur will rotate outward to make that happen and your knee ends up in the right place with regards to the foot.

 If the knee is pointing inward with regards to the foot, you are not only twisting the knee joint but you are also side bending it a bit.
 Both of the things we preferably don’t want to happen…

-Strong Quadriceps are a must.....
 You know your quadriceps (muscles along the front of the thighs) are active and engaged when you cannot move your knee cap around.
-Try this, sit with your legs extended out in front of you, relax our legs and hold the knee caps on both sides.
-As long as you keep the leg muscles relaxed, you can move your knee caps around.
-The moment you engage your upper leg muscles (quadriceps) you cannot move the knee cap anymore and it’s stable.
+Try this exercise: sit with your legs extended out in front of you, relax our legs and hold the kneecaps on both sides.
+As long as you keep the leg muscles relaxed, you can move your kneecaps around.
+The moment you engage your upper leg muscles (quadriceps) you cannot move the kneecap anymore and it’s stable.

-This tells you that the strength in the quadriceps is very important in supporting the knee joint, including the knee cap, which is in fact embedded in the quadriceps tendon.
-An engaged and strong quadricep helps to stabilise the femur and shin bone and bring them in proper alignement with regards to each other.
+This tells you that the strength in the quadriceps is very important in supporting the knee joint, including the kneecap, which is in fact embedded in the quadriceps tendon.
+An engaged and strong quadricep helps to stabilise the femur and shin bone and bring them in proper alignment with regards to each other.
 So please make sure you engage your quadriceps in your standing poses, and even most seated poses, to keep the knee joints healthy and protected.

-The strength in the quadriceps is very important in supporting the knee joint, including the knee cap, which is in fact embedded in the quadriceps tendon
+Strength in the quadriceps is very important in supporting the knee joint, including the kneecap, which is in fact embedded in the quadriceps tendon.

 The inner quadricep is especially helpful in supporting a fully extended straight knee.
-Pay attention that a straight knee is something different then an over extended knee, another thing to avoid.
-When your tendency is to over extend, you keep the knee a tiny bit bend for your feeling and really engage the quadriceps to stabilise that action.
+Please note that a straight knee is different to an over-extended knee - another thing to avoid.
+If your tendency is to overextend, try and keep the knee a tiny bit bent and really engage the quadriceps to stabilise that action.